ps-tuebingen-courses/pl1-lecture-notes/src/22-modular-interpreters/modular-interpreters.md

 }
 ```

+### Continuation Monad

 We could also synthesize ``ContinuationMonadImpl`` from a ``ContT``
 just as we did for ``ReaderMonadImpl`` and ``StateMonadImpl``,
-but for simplicity we only present the ordinary continuation monad here.
+but for simplicity we only present the ordinary Continuation monad here.

 ```scala mdoc
 trait ContinuationMonadImpl extends ContinuationMonad {